Why should you buy a plane ticket to Mauritius right now!?

 I think Mauritius have beautiful weather of neighbourhood islands of Seychelles and Maldives, but what it also has is lush greens, tropical climate, interesting animals and amazing nature to admire.
 Fantastic beaches with soft sand, as well as great cuisine and most of all very friendly people.

 The island at first looks like it only consists of great beaches and palm trees but Mauritius gives you the opportunity to see beautiful waterfalls, or visit temples and churches made of lava stones.
 You can swim in the sea admiring its creatures.
 Mauritius gives you a bit of everything.

 Photo: Seven Coloured Earth - Chamarel

 Capital city and port town of Port Louis with its history and markets, biggest horse racing track in the southern hemisphere, and Botanical Gardens that are just 15 minutes away from the capital.
-The north of the island also offers great public beaches, Grand Baie area dotted with boats, which is considered by locals as their Saint Tropes of Mauritius.
+The north of island also offers great public beaches, Grand Baie area dotted with boats which is considered by locals as their Saint Tropes of Mauritius.
 The influences of French and British colonisation are seen to this day in not only architecture, but also cuisine.

-If you are willing to move around the island, the West coast will offer you a great chance of seeing dolphins in their natural habitat (provided you choose the right supplier) as well as beautiful fish on coral reefs.
+If you are willing to move around the island, West coast will offer you a great chance of seeing dolphins in their natural habitat (provided you choose the right supplier) as well as beautiful fish on coral reefs.
 This is also where you will see 'crystal rock' and Le Mourne - a UNESCO heritage site.
 Most probably you will have BBQ lunch at the beach nearby.